SPS-L/pscc2026/content/call/index.md

       text: |-
         To submit your contributions please follow the instruction on the dedicated Submission Management System

-        - June 30st, 2023: Deadline for submission of one-page abstracts.
+        - June 30st, 2025: Deadline for submission of one-page abstracts.
-        - October 1st, 2023: Deadline for full paper submission.
+        - October 1st, 2025: Deadline for full paper submission.
-        - February 1st, 2024: Authors notified about acceptance and required modifications.
+        - February 1st, 2026: Authors notified about acceptance and required modifications.
-        - March 15th, 2024: Final manuscript submission.
+        - March 15th, 2026: Final manuscript submission.
-        - June 4 – 7, 2024: PSCC 2024, Paris, France.
+        - June 8-12, 2026: PSCC 2026, Limassol, Cyprus.

         Only electronically submitted abstracts and papers are considered.
 The format of the one-page abstract can be freely chosen by the authors.
 Templates for the full paper are available on the submission site.